 Paula Fairman was a joint effort of science fiction & pulp author/editor Paul Fairman, who passed away in 1977, and his ghostwriter, journeyman Robert Vaughan.

 Pinnacle often used male ghostwriters like Vaughan to help Matthews maintain a prolific output.
-Two books under Patricia Matthews’ name that Vaughan worked on were Love’s Bold Journey and Love’s Sweet Agony.
+Two books under the Patricia Matthews’ name that Vaughan is on record as having worked on were Love’s Bold Journey and Love’s Sweet Agony.

-Arabesque and the First Black Romance Line
+Arabesque, the First Black Romance Line

 Eventually, Pinnacle sold the Arabesque line to BET-TV, which in turn filmed several books as movies.